Apolline-Lille/apolline-backend-ng/HOWTO.md

 ![App configuration](/howto_resources/ca_conf_3.png)

 # Visualizing data in Grafana
 The InfluxDB database now gets data from the phone, but we need to visualize them.
-We will use Grafa to that end.
+We will use Grafana to that end.
 ## Creating a dashboard
 Open Grafana at http://localhost/grafana.